The multilinear Littlewood-Paley square operators and their commutators on weighted Morrey spaces: Introduction

 \subsection{Background}

 It is well known that the Littlewood-Paley $g$-function is a very important tool in harmonic analysis and the Marcinkiewicz integral is essentially a Littlewood-Paley $g$-function.
 The Littlewood-Paley $g$-function in one dimension was first introduced by Littlewood and Paley in studying the dyadic decomposition of Fourier series, and this theory is extended to higher dimension by Stein.
-In \cite{Wang1,Wang2}, Wang had proved the boundedness of multilinear Calder\'on--Zygmund operator, multilinear fractional integrals and Marcinkiewicz integrals with rough kernel on the weighted Morrey spaces $L^{p,\kappa}(w).$ The singular integral operators and Littlewood-Paley $g$-function play an important role in partial differential equations, so many mathematicians have studied them in different spaces, see \cite{Hormozi,Lerner,LuYangZhou,ShiFu,xue1,xue2,xue3,xue4,xue5,xue6,Wang3,Wang2,Wang1}.
+In \cite{Wang1,Wang2}, Wang had proved the boundedness of multilinear Calder\'on--Zygmund operators, multilinear fractional integrals and Marcinkiewicz integrals with rough kernel on the weighted Morrey spaces $L^{p,\kappa}(w).$ The singular integral operators and Littlewood-Paley $g$-functions play an important role in partial differential equations, so many mathematicians have studied them in different spaces, see \cite{Hormozi,Lerner,LuYangZhou,ShiFu,xue1,xue2,xue3,xue4,xue5,xue6,Wang3,Wang2,Wang1}.

-\begin{defn} Suppose that $\varphi \in L_{loc}^1(\rn)$, the Littlewood-Paley $g$-function is defined by \end{defn} From 2013 to 2018, Xue{\cite{xue1,xue2,xue3,xue4,xue5}} studied a multilinear version of this operator, who generalized it to the case of non-convolution kernels, Dini’s type kernels and non-smooth kernels, and proved the boundedness in m-fold weighted Lebesgue space.
+\begin{defn} Suppose that $\varphi \in L_{loc}^1(\rn)$, the Littlewood-Paley $g$-function is defined by \end{defn} From 2013 to 2018, Xue{\cite{xue1,xue2,xue3,xue4,xue5}} studied a multilinear version of this operator, who generalized it to the cases of non-convolution kernels, Dini’s type kernels and non-smooth kernels, and proved the boundedness in m-fold weighted Lebesgue spaces.
 Now, we cite some definitions as follows. \begin{defn}[\cite{xue2}] Suppose that $w :[0, + \infty ) \to [0, + \infty )$ is a nondecreasing function with $0 < w (1) < \infty.$ For $a>0,$ we say $w \in Dini(a),$ if \end{defn}

 \begin{defn}[\cite{xue2}] For any $t \in (0,\infty ),$ let ${K}(x,{y_1}, \cdots ,{y_m})$ be a locally integrable function defined away from the diagonal $x = {y_1} = \cdots = {y_m}$ in $(\mathbb R^n)^{m+1}$ and denote $(x,\vec y) = (x,{y_1}, \cdots ,{y_m})$, ${K_t}(x,\vec y) = \frac{1}{{{t^{mn}}}}{K}(\frac{x}{t},\frac{{{y_1}}}{t}, \ldots ,\frac{{{y_m}}}{t})$. we will always use this notation throughout this paper.
 We say $K$ is a kernel of type $w$, if for some constants $A>0,$ the following inequalities hold: